 Savior Lifetec (4167) — Tangible Net Worth Ratio

 Savior Lifetec (4167) has a Tangible Net Worth Ratio of 100.0% as of December 2025.
 This metric is calculated by deducting intangible assets (NT$0.00) from net assets (NT$3.78 Billion) and expressing it as a percentage of total net assets.
 A higher ratio means that more of the company's equity is backed by tangible, balance-sheet-verifiable assets rather than goodwill, patents, or brand value.
-See how liquid is Savior Lifetec's working capital to evaluate short-term liquidity relative to the company's equity base.
+See net assets of Savior Lifetec for net asset value and shareholders' equity analysis.

 Tangible NW Ratio